 • Toilets including a Changing Place facility for visitors with limited mobility

-The facilities are expected to open in late summer 2020.
+The facilities are expected to open in April 2021.

-The existing farmhouse at Pentire Farm is not needed by the current farmer and so it is currently undergoing repairs and renovation and will then be used as holiday accommodation.
-This will give visitors the opportunity to experience staying in the heart of a rare example of an ancient farmstead.
-It will also generate valuable income that will directly help fund the conservation work at Pentire.
+The existing farmhouse at Pentire Farm is not needed by the current farmer and so is now used as holiday accommodation.
+This gives visitors the opportunity to experience staying in the heart of a rare example of an ancient farmstead.
+It also generates valuable income that will directly help fund the conservation work at Pentire.

 This project is part funded by the European Argicultural Fund for Rural Development.